 - Plan booth attractions – Everyone loves a good booth attraction.
 We recommend announcing your booth attraction in your promotional material to increase the hype around your booth.

 - *Outline your post-show workflow – Map out how you plan on communicating with Prospects post-show.
 We recommend an omnichannel approach.
 Sending a text message immediately upon lead capture can be very impactful, and will keep your brand top-of-mind.
 Email follow-ups a few days after the event has concluded (so that you miss the Out-of-Office window) with a picture of your team at your booth will remind your Prospect of their conversation with your team.
-A postcard a week or two later will really drive home your message and further solidify the relationship you team started at the event.
+A handwritten letter that includes a business card (or even a $5 Starbucks gift card!) sent a week or two later will really drive home your message and further solidify the relationship you team started at the event. *Pro Tip: Personalize your follow-up by merging any combination of data collected from your lead capture form.
+Include links to educational content based on the product or solution that they were most interested in.

 - Finalize attire – Do this early in the process so that you have time to order anything you’ll need customized (matching collared shirts with company logo, for example).
 And don’t forget to advise on required pants/shoes, too.
 You’d rather be over-prepared than run the risk of having a newbie show up in jeans and flip flops.